Contact person: Mrs. Melissa Thompson (Area Director Western Europe) & Mrs. Viktoria Varecza (Manager Western Europe)

 Festivals and Celebrations

-Whether it’s the festive celebration of Chinese New Year or the roar of Formula 1, there’s always a party going on somewhere on the island.
+Whether it’s the festive celebration of Chinese New Year or the roar of Formula 1 cars, there’s always a party going on somewhere on the island.
 Check out top festivals and events in Singapore from January to December.

 1. Mid-Autumn Festival

 You should not miss the Mid-Autumn Festival in Chinatown in September that celebrates the end of the autumn harvest with family gatherings, lanterns, and mooncakes.
-With bright colours, non-stop revelry and sheer exuberance, Chinese New Year is undoubtedly the most important event in the Chinese calendar!
+Furthermore, with bright colours, non-stop revelry and sheer exuberance, Chinese New Year is undoubtedly the most important event in the Chinese calendar!

 2. Deepavali